Resilient Behavior Through Optimization

 Authors

+My research develops scalable algorithms for high-performance decision-making, particularly in robotics.
 I am interested in the entire decision-making pipeline, from high-level modeling, high-performance solver implementations, and low-level linear algebra to enable faster optimal decisions.
 I specialize in semidefinite programming and sums-of-squares optimization and development of convex optimization solvers.
 A central theme in my work is turning mathematical structure into computation.
 I build algorithms that exploit polynomial, conic, and graph structure to make difficult problems tractable, and am committed to distributing robust, open-source implementations of my methods.

 I wrote CCosmo, a C++ first-order conic solver family, and VEGA, a decomposition solver for Graphs of Convex Sets.
 I am also an active contributor to Drake’s optimization, geometry, and planning stack.
 I am interested in industrial research roles where rigorous optimization, scalable algorithms, and high-quality software can push the frontier of AI, robotics, autonomy, and scientific computing.